-POLITICAL SCIENCE STUDY; DESIGNED FOR THE REAL WORLD JOB MARKET:
+POLITICAL SCIENCE: DESIGNED FOR THE REAL-WORLD JOB MARKET

-The Department of Political Science at the University of Akron offers a BA in Political Science, a BS in Political Science/Criminal Justice, a Masters (MA) in Political Science, a Masters in Applied Politics (MAP), and a MAP/JD degree that are all geared to maximize student success.
+The Department of Political Science at The University of Akron offers a B.A. in Political Science, a B.S. in Political Science/Criminal Justice, a Master's in Political Science/Security Studies, a Master's in Applied Politics (MAP), a Master's in Political Science, and a MAP/JD degree that are all geared to maximize student success.

-Political campaigns, Congressional offices, the Intelligence Community, the State Department, the FBI, police departments, political consultancies, academia, think tanks, military leadership, etc.
+Political campaigns, Congressional offices, the intelligence community, data science, survey research, behavorial science, corporate research and marketing, the State Department, the FBI, police departments, political consultancies, academia, think tanks, military leadership and more.

 Olin Hall houses the Department of Political Science and the Ray C. Bliss Institute of Applied Politics.

 Visit us in room 201

 Political Science is offering a limited number of courses this summer.
 Enroll soon!
 All of the courses are 100% online: